jballoffet/c-samples/README.md

 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-See also the list of [contributors](https://github.com/jballoffet/learning-c/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/jballoffet/c-samples/contributors) who participated in this project.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/jballoffet/learning-c/tags).

 ## Authors